Diallo75012/Openshift-Django-Postgresql/README.md

 BUT migration have already been set in aap.py which is recognized by Openshift that will run all commands listed in that file.
 I used that to launch the server as well with Gunicorn.

-We use gunicorn to serve the app in the pod and have a script in app/py that will migrate the database and runserver
+I use gunicorn to serve the app in the pod and have a script in app/py that will migrate the database and runserver